 Sea to Summit X-Brew Coffee Dripper

-And remember, like so other options on our list, you’ll need a gooseneck kettle to effectively brew with the X-Brew!
+And remember, like so many other options on our list, you’ll need a gooseneck kettle to brew effectively with the X-Brew!

 WACACO Nanopresso Portable Espresso Maker

 Glamping, anyone?
 Everyone’s favorite “fancy” camping accessory, the WACACO Nanopresso Portable Espresso Maker, is ideal for the bougie traveler.

 If you’re espresso-obsessed, the Nanpresso is portable enough to brew rich and robust espresso to fuel you with every sip.

 Standing apart from other manual brewing options on our list, the Nanopresso is innovative, thoughtfully designed, and made for the technologically savvy coffee addict.

 The Nanopresso’s most innovative quality?
 No batteries or electricity are required!
 With a capacity of 2.7 fluid ounces and four different colors to choose from, the Nanopresso produces a caffeine-filled shot of delicious espresso with a delectable, dense layer of crema to satisfy your taste buds.